 Architecture in Helsinki

 Modernism, functionalism and the largest concentration of Art Nouveau buildings in Northern Europe make Helsinki a major city of architecture.

+The architecture in Helsinki is typified by Nordic minimalism and refinement.
 The city centre, especially around Senate Square, forms a unique and cohesive example of Neoclassical architecture.